|

 Camping buddies!

 Some Mongol Rally teams gathered on the other side, rejoiced, and kept driving until sunset.
-The bad roads slowed us down and we all pulled over among the camels and cows to set up camp alongside the road.
+The bad roads slowed us down, and we all pulled over among the camels and cows to set up camp alongside the road.
 The SMS team feasted on bread, canned meat, and Nutella…since we hadn’t had a chance to get fuel for our camp stove yet!
 The Amboriginals team (traveling in an ambulance) shared their beer with us – God bless them – and we had a great night hearing the story of how 2 of their 3 team members were drugged and robbed in Volgograd two nights before.
 Joy.

-The Amberiginals
+The Amboriginals

 Oh, the Mongol Rally is never dull.
 Let’s hope we continue to have “Good Luck!”